emacs-eask/cli/docs/content/Getting-Started/Basic-Usage/_index.zh-tw.md

   info                       Display information about the current package init [files..]
-Initialize project to use Eask install-deps               Automatically install package dependencies                                                                                                  [aliases: install-dependencies, prepare] install [names..]
+Initialize project to use Eask install-deps               Automatically install package dependencies                                                                                                  [aliases: install-dependencies, prepare] install-file [files..]
+Install packages from files, .tar files, or directories install-vc [specs..]
+Install packages directly from the version control install [names..]
 Install packages keywords                   List available keywords that can be used in the header section link <action>              Manage links